SCor87/Band-Name-Generator/README.md

 The random function allows users to specify a number of words that should be randomised. </br>
 </p>
 <p align="center">
-The inspiration stems from generating a band name influenced by the TV show Frasier, </br> specifically from its Title Cards. </br>
+Inspiration stems from wanting to generate a band name influenced by the TV show Frasier, </br> specifically from the Title Cards which show up between scenes. </br>
 </p>